alexanderames/items-api/README.md

 This Api uses Postgres, so please have that running in the background as well.

+If you'd like to use GraphiQL go to: `http://localhost:5000/graphiql`

 ## Objective

 - show a list of items